celesteh/miniCMS/README.md

 # miniCMS
-A tiny web insteface to HUGO.
+A tiny web interface to HUGO.
 This is designed to work either on a normal website, or on a LAN that does not have access to the larger internet.

 ## Includes